 Once your menu comes together, you might think that you’re done.
 However, when you create a new menu, you should also have several seasonal versions that you can switch to during the holidays.
 Think of how you can add seasonal variations of your dishes or change the design to incorporate seasonal colors and imagery.
 Having separate menus for Thanksgiving, Christmas, and other holidays will help boost your sales during these often busier times.

 By following each of these steps, you can make the process of setting a menu as easy and efficient as possible.
-If you want to improve your menu further, make sure you have dishes suitable for at least some of these 5 extremely popular diets in 2022.
+If you want to improve your menu further, make sure to check out our free menu management guide.

 Posted on Tue, Nov 30, 2021 @ 08:11 AM.